SohaibHom/SohaibHom/README.md

-# Hi there, I'm Sohaib Hom 👋
+# Hello World, This is Sohaib Hom 👋
-**Machine Learning & software engineer** graduated from **University Of Mohamed Boudiaf **
+**Machine Learning & software engineer** graduated from **University Of Mohamed Boudiaf**
 ## About me

-- 🌱 I'm currently working on **mobile, web, and desktop applications** using Flutter & TensorFlow .
+- 🌱 I'm currently working on **mobile, web, and desktop applications** using Flutter .
-- 🔭 passionate about buliding Smart systems using flutter .
+- 🔭 passionate about buliding Smart systems using flutter & TensorFlow.
 - ⚡ Flutter build --release ;

 ## Languages and Tools